middlestate/vyla-www/src/pages/about/index.md

     - text: >
         With VYLA, answers to these questions are just the start.
 investors:
+  cards:
     - logo: /img/partner-logos-nestle.svg
       text: >
         Nestlé is the world's largest food & beverage company.
 We unlock the power of food to enhance quality of life for everyone, today and for generations to come.
     - logo: /img/partner-logos-landolakes.svg
       text: >
         Land O'Lakes, Inc., one of America's premier agribusiness and food companies, is a member-owned cooperative with industry-leading operations.
     - logo: /img/partner-logos-lely.svg
       text: >
         International family business making producers’ lives easier with innovative solutions and tailored services.
 Lely helps dairy farms operate smartly with the use of management systems.
 team:
+  cards:
     - image: /img/Yoavlogos.svg
       name: Yoav Levsky
       title: Chairman of the Board
       blurb:
         - text: >
             Yoav  has substantial commercial and strategic innovation experience with over 20 years in the dairy industry and precise farming business.
 In recent years, Mr. Levsky dedicate much of his time to lead an industry wide effort to  address some of the main challenges our food eco system is facing.
 He has a substantial network within the food ecosystem, which he is bringing together to collectively resolve these challenges.
     - image: /img/TimTaylorlogos.svg
       name: Tim Taylor
       title: CEO
       blurb:
         - text: >
             Tim has considerable start-up and growth company leadership experience on an international scale.
 He has been the founder and CEO of three manufacturing start-ups in the electronics and dental markets.
 In 2007 Tim joined Telogis, Inc. (now Verizon Connect) as COO.
 The company is a provider of cloud-based software in the mobile resource management and fleet optimization space.
         - text: >
             From 2017-2019, Tim was CEO at VAS (Valley Agricultural Software).
 At VAS, he led the transformation of the company from 100% “on-premise” software to being the leading Cloud platform for dairy operations.
     - image: /img/Williamlogos.svg
       name: William Elliot
       title: CTO
       blurb:
         - text: >
             Experienced software development manager and software engineer with passion for software development and empowering teams to solve real world problems delivering solutions that work and perform well.
 With 30 years experience working with numerous database technologies have a strong data metric driven approach to problem solving and increasingly looking to leverage technology to provide better solutions, more reliably and quickly in today’s big data environments.
     - image: /img/Marklogos.svg
       name: Mark Doornink
       title: VP of Product
       blurb:
         - text: >
             Mark has deep knowledge of dairy farm operations, animal husbandry, farm management & dairy industry ecosystem.
 He has a proven ability to adapt and implement technology that improves dairy farm efficiency & profitability.
 With decades of practical experience in support, planning & design of cloud-based software solutions, Mark is recognized for leading product and development teams to transition from on-premise licensed software to SaaS revenue, cloud-based applications.
     - image: /img/Jackielogos.svg
       name: Jackie Valenzuela
       title: Project Manager
       blurb:
         - text: >
             Agriculture has been the basis of Jackie’s life since childhood.
 Growing up in the hills amongst beef cattle sent her to pursue a degree in Animal Science from California Polytechnic University on the central coast of California.
 Through a journey that involved entrepreneurship, Jackie fit well into a Project Manager role at VAS and grew into an Integration Product Manager.
 In this role she has managed over 230 projects to meet both short-term and long-term company goals.
 Jackie understands the identification, organization, and progression to launch a successful product on time and with purpose.
 mission:
   cards:
     - heading: Connect